-every time I write a new article, the question “what is primary hyperhidrosis” comes up, because this website is all about helping people that suffer from excessive sweating.
+every time I write a new article, the question “what is primary hyperhidrosis” comes up, because I am here to help people who suffer from excessive sweating.
 However, the term hyperhidrosis is not very well known.

 In fact, I had the excessive sweating problem for many years until I finally found out that hyperhidrosis is the term used for excessive sweating.
 After that, I was still confused with that hyperhidrosis was, because heard people claiming that they suffer from hyperhidrosis, which did not make sense to me, because they had a different problem that I did.

 After years of doing my research, I have come to a fuller understanding of this terms and others that can be quite confusing.